aidanreilly/owncloud_qs/installing/installing_php.md

 # Installing and configuring PHP

 ownCloud 10.4.1 on CentOS 8 requires PHP 7.3.
 PHP versions later than 7.3 are not supported.
 Check the [ownCloud Supported Prerequisties](https://doc.ownCloud.com/server/10.2/admin_manual/installation/system_requirements.html) for latest supported PHP version.
-To install PHP, complete the following steps.
+To install PHP, complete the following steps:

 1. Install the EPEL repository.
 ```shell